 You can send this information by mail or email to our office before or after your hearing.
 You can also bring any additional information with you to the hearing.
 Any additional information provided after the Medical Panel has formed its opinion will not be considered.

-Please note, any information you provide to the Medical Panel will be provided to the other parties involved.
+Any information you provide to medical panels will be made available to all parties.